waynehuang-119/Go-practice/README.md

 1. **Process Receipt**: Submits a receipt for processing and returns an ID.
 2. **Get Points**: Retrieves the points awarded for a given receipt ID.

+## Requirement
+You will need either one to run the application.
+1. Go version 1.18 +
+2. Docker version  20.10.11

 ---
 ## Build and Run
 ### Using Go